mdyasinahmed/CSE311-312_Computer-Networks/README.md

 ---

-## 📝 Additional Sections
+## Additional Sections

 ### **Lab Final Practice**
 Contains practice problems and examples to prepare for the final practical exam.

 ### **Lab Final Project**
-The main project folder including checklists, topology files, and required configurations.
+The main project folder includes checklists, topology files, and required configurations.

 ### **Lab Tasks**
 A set of supplementary lab exercises meant to reinforce course topics.